webfx-project/webfx/.github/README.md

 ## Support

-For any questions or requests for help, feel free to open a GitHub [discussion](https://github.com/webfx-project/webfx/discussions), or use our [general chat channel](https://discord.gg/7FQh3S5S) on Discord.
-You can open an issue to report a bug, or request a feature.
+For any questions or requests for help, feel free to open a GitHub [discussion](https://github.com/webfx-project/webfx/discussions), or use our [#general](https://discord.gg/7FQh3S5S) chat channel on Discord.
+You can open an [issue](https://github.com/webfx-project/webfx/issues) to report a bug, or request a feature.

 ## Keep updated

-Depending on how often you would like to keep updated, you can subscribe to our [blog][webfx-blog] (low traffic), or follow us on [Twitter](https://twitter.com/WebFXProject) (medium traffic), or join the [news channel](https://discord.com/channels/1205089571835088907/1209157316197355530) on Discord (higher traffic).
+Depending on how often you would like to receive updates, you can subscribe to our [blog][webfx-blog] (RSS - low traffic), follow  [@WebFXProject](https://twitter.com/WebFXProject) (X - medium traffic), or join our [#news](https://discord.com/channels/1205089571835088907/1209157316197355530) channel (Discord - higher traffic).

 ## Get involved!